Meetings

 Date: June, 9th2021

-URL: http://www.juntadeandalucia.es/actualidad/eventos/detalle/217675.html
+URL: https://www.juntadeandalucia.es/actualidad/eventos/detalle/217675.html

-http://case.iaa.es/ Panoptic spectroscopy of our universe with OSIRIS+MAAT at GTC
+https://case.iaa.es/ Panoptic spectroscopy of our universe with OSIRIS+MAAT at GTC

 Place: On line